 For example, a private equity firm choosing a grocery chain to invest in might look at credit card transaction data for a few brands to see which has the stronger performance.
 But credit card data alone does not provide all the answers needed for a thorough analysis.
 Where are those transactions coming from?
 Who is making them?

-When combined, foot traffic, consumer spending, and demographic datasets can reveal much more than they can independently.
+When combined, consumer spending and demographic datasets can reveal much more than they can independently.
 Connections can be made between high-performing stores or products and demographic profiles that provide valuable information for competitive analysis and investment research.
 Alternative data works best when connected to other alternative datasets to paint a complete picture.

 Consumer spending data gives investment researchers a detailed look at key economic indicators, such as wallet share, activity segments, and cardholder behavior.
 Geospatial data allows those indicators to be analyzed spatially.
-Using Placekey, credit card transaction data can be easily joined to other datasets, including SafeGraph Patterns.
+Using Placekey, credit card transaction data can be easily joined to other datasets.
 This streamlines the process of combining consumer spending and geospatial data, getting to the results faster.
 By connecting credit card and geospatial data, insights that might have otherwise gone unnoticed can be factored into an analysis.

-Points of interest (POIs) and foot traffic data can provide hedge funds, private equity firms, investment banks, and other financial organizations with crucial information about where businesses are located, where consumers spend time, and where there are areas of opportunity.
+Points of interest (POIs) can provide hedge funds, private equity firms, investment banks, and other financial organizations with crucial information about where businesses are located and where there are areas of opportunity.
 When combined with credit card data, these geospatial datasets reveal how transactions vary across space and time and enable researchers to see the full picture before making a strategic decision.